Atria Walnut Creek May Have License Revoked After Resident's Poisoning Death

 A second care home for the elderly owned by Atria Senior Living where a resident died after ingesting a caustic liquid may have its license revoked, according to the California Department of Social Services (DSS).

-DSS filed a legal action on April 27 to pull the license of Atria Walnut Creek, where one man died after what the coroner described as injuries consistent with drinking a caustic liquid cleaning agent, according to the DSS report.
+DSS filed a legal action on April 27 to pull the license of Atria Walnut Creek, where one man died.
+According to the man's coroner's report, obtained by NBC Bay Area, the cause of death was: caustic injury to pharynx, esophagus and stomach, due to; ingestion of liquid cleaning agent.

+The family of the victim, 94-year-old Constantine Albert Canoun, said Atria management initially blamed their father saying he ate Flaming Hot Cheetos and his hospitalization was food-related.
+Atria stood by that narrative for months, until the victim's coroner's report confirmed he died from ingested cleaning chemical.

-DSS in March filed a legal action to pull the license of Atria Park in San Mateo after two people died and one person was injured after drinking industrial grade dishwasher liquid.
+DSS in March filed a legal action to pull the license of Atria Park of San Mateo after two people died and one person was injured after drinking industrial grade dishwasher liquid.

 Both cases with the DSS are pending and Atria said it is appealing both.